Texas vs. Rice: Odds, spread, over/under - September 2

 Texas vs. Rice: Odds, spread, over/under and other Vegas lines - September 2

 The Rice Owls (0-0) will look to upset the No. 11 Texas Longhorns (0-0) on Saturday, September 2, 2023 at Darrell K Royal-Texas Memorial Stadium.
-The Longhorns are without a doubt the favorites in this one, with the line sitting at 35.5 points.
-The over/under for the contest is 58.5 points.
+The Longhorns are without a doubt the favorites in this one, with the spread sitting at 35.5 points.
+The over/under is 58.5 in the contest.

-In this article, you will find odds and spreads for the Texas vs. Rice matchup across multiple sportsbooks.

 Texas vs. Rice Game Info